Robotic Contact Juggling: Conclusions and Future Work

 Second-order contact equations were derived by Sarkar et al. in \cite{Sarkar1996} and published again in later works \cite{Sarkar1997,Sarkar1997a}.
-Errors in the published equations for second-order contact kinematics in~\cite{Sarkar1996,Sarkar1997,Sarkar1997a} were corrected in our recent work \cite{Woodruff2019}.
-We first define some additional higher-order local contact geometry expressions used in the second-order kinematics first defined in \cite{Sarkar1996}, and then provide the corrected second-order-kinematics equations in a newly derived matrix form.
+Errors in the published equations for second-order contact kinematics in~\cite{Sarkar1996,Sarkar1997,Sarkar1997a} were corrected in our previous work \cite{Woodruff2019}.
+We first define some additional higher-order local contact geometry expressions used in the second-order kinematics first defined in \cite{Sarkar1996}, and then provide the corrected second-order-kinematics equations expressed in matrix form.